AdobeDocs/learning-manager.en/help/migrated/instructors/feature-summary/modules.md

 An Instructor can also view the responses submitted by other instructors of the module.

-You can export the learners as a csv based on&nbsp;based on the search filter applied.
+You can export the learners as a csv based on based on the search filter applied.

 After the instructor evaluates the course using the Checklist, the learner sees module status as **Pass **and course status as **Completed**, or the module status as **Fail**, and course status as **Completed**.

 ## Instructor comments for rejection of an activity {#rejection-comments}

-A learner&nbsp;can&nbsp;see the comment of&nbsp;an&nbsp;instructor in the notification that is sent for rejection.&nbsp;The learner&nbsp;can then&nbsp;re-submit by&nbsp;providing&nbsp;more information&nbsp;in the form of comments.&nbsp;
+A learner can see the comment of an instructor in the notification that is sent for rejection.
+The learner can then re-submit by providing more information in the form of comments.

 Here’s the workflow:

-1. An author creates a course&nbsp;with an activity module, assigns an instructor, and then publishes the course.
+1. An author creates a course with an activity module, assigns an instructor, and then publishes the course.

-1. A learner consumes the course, and after completing the course, submits&nbsp;proof&nbsp;of completion.&nbsp;
+1. A learner consumes the course, and after completing the course, submits proof of completion.

    ![](assets/proof-of-completion.png)

-1. The instructor&nbsp;then&nbsp;selects the activity module that is assigned to him/her.
-In the Submissions&nbsp;page for the module, the instructor clicks&nbsp;**Edit**.&nbsp;He/she can then enter the comments for rejection and enable the option Show comment, so that the learner can view the comment in the notification.&nbsp;
+1. The instructor then selects the activity module that is assigned to him/her.
+In the Submissions page for the module, the instructor clicks **Edit**.
+He/she can then enter the comments for rejection and enable the option Show comment, so that the learner can view the comment in the notification.

    ![](assets/enter-comments.png)

-1. The instructor can clicks&nbsp;**Reject**.
-The status of the submission changes to&nbsp;**Marked for Rejection**.&nbsp;
+1. The instructor can clicks **Reject**.
+The status of the submission changes to **Marked for Rejection**.

    ![](assets/marked-for-rejection.png)

-1. After submission,&nbsp;the status changes to&nbsp;**Rejected**.&nbsp;
+1. After submission, the status changes to **Rejected**.

    ![](assets/rejected-status.png)

-1. The learner now sees a notification&nbsp;that his/her submission has been rejected.
+1. The learner now sees a notification that his/her submission has been rejected.
 The comments from the instructor also appears in the notification.

    ![](assets/notification-of-rejection.png)